itsiramk/TheGalleryApp/README.md

 ### This is a Kotlin Project.

-App uses the FusedLocationProviderClient and fetches uses current location.

 -*On App launch we ask the storage permissions to the user without which we cannot access device storage.
 This is a prerequisite without which we cannot proceed*.